Our Mission

 REGISTERED NON-PROFIT:

 Tip Me Frederick, Inc. is a 501c3 nonprofit organization.
-Your contributions help us provide low to no cost spay/neuter, vaccines and vet care to stray, outdoor and farm cats in the Frederick County MD area.
-Your contributions are tax deductible to the extent allowed by law.
+Your contributions help us provide low- to no-cost spay/neuter, vaccines and vet care to stray, outdoor, and farm cats in the Frederick County, MD, area.
+Your contributions are tax-deductible to the extent allowed by law.

 Why "Tip Me Frederick"?

-Tip Me Frederick derives it’s name from the process of ear-tipping an outdoor cat.
-This means that the top 1/8″ of the cat’s left ear has been surgically removed.
-This is a national symbol; quickly becoming an international symbol, that alerts people that a cat has been altered and received its vaccinations.
+Tip Me Frederick derives its name from the process of ear-tipping an outdoor cat.
+This means the top 1/8″ of the cat’s left ear has been surgically removed.
+This is a national symbol, quickly becoming an international symbol, that alerts people that a cat has been altered and received its vaccinations.
 These cats have a “colony caretaker” who loves them and manages their ongoing daily needs.
 Tip Me Frederick was founded to help these caretakers find the resources they need to do just that.

 How We Help